KhartesViewer/khartes/khartes3d.md

 Out of habit, I always save the project just before I press the `Reparameterize` button.

+### Big-triangle molasses

+Sometimes, when your surface has an embayment, the embayment is filled by a large triangle.
+(Need a picture of this).

+As you add points on the data slices, in an attempt to fill in the triangle, you might see something strange:  Intead of going all the way across the triangle, the points seem, in the map view, to get bogged down inside of the triangle.
+(Need a picture to illustrate this).

+The fundamental problem is that in areas where the surface has high curvature, large triangles create serious distortions in the parameterization.
+This distortion in turn causes new points to be placed incorrectly in the map view.

+One way to fix this (not sure if it always works):

+1) Delete the bogged-down points (hopefully there are only 2-3 of these).

+2) In the **map view**, add a new point at the outside edge of the triangle.

+3) Move the cursor on top of the new point, and type `x` on the keyboard to recenter it.

+4) In one of the data-slice windows, move the point to its correct location.

+(Need to provide more pictures)

 ## Algorithm (optional reading)

 This section describes the algorithm that is used to create